 However, there are several interesting outliers on the map.

 Basque language word for snow is “elurra/elura” and it originates from the From Proto-Basque *eɫhur̄,

-What intrigued me was the apparent similarity between the Basque language “elurra” and Welsh word “eira”.
-However, it seems that there is not a real relation.
+What intrigued me was the apparent similarity between the Basque language “elurra” and the Welsh word “eira”.
+However, it seems that there is no real relationship.
 It seems that Welsh “eira” is derived from Proto-Brythonic *argyos (“snow”) and Proto-Celtic *argyos (meaning “white”), originating from the same stem as *argantom ( meaning “silver”).

 The Greek word “χιόνι” is derived from the Ancient Greek word “χιών” (read as “khiṓn” and meaning “snow”).

 The Turkish word “kar” comes from the Old Turkic ?? (read as “kar” and meaning “snow”).
 It is also related to Proto-Turkic *kār, *Kiār (again, meaning “snow”) and possibly to Proto-Altaic *k`i̯ā́ra (*k`i̯ā́ra) (meaning “hoarfrost”).
 Literature sources suggest a possible relationship with Proto-Mongolic *karig (meaning “strong coldness”).

 Albanian and Maltese languages